 We are looking for Assistants on the care floors of two of our centres - Devonshire House in Birkenhead and Meadowcroft Wellbeing Hub in Bromborough.
 We would like you to chat, reminisce and play games with our clients.

 To welcome customers, assist with sorting, pricing, displaying stock and process sales.
 We like to encourage people to pop in and see their local manager to discuss the role and hours available, why not pop in and see for yourself?
 Full training is provided.

-This is a much needed service that supports people who live alone and have recently been in hospital.
+We need volunteers to help in many areas, for example to support people who live alone and have recently been in hospital.
 The service needs more volunteers to help and assist with this project.